swthemathwiz/wyse-5070-stand/README.md

 ### Minimal

-The minimal stand is about the same width and length of a slim 5070 with four legs that point out to the side.
+The minimal stand is about the same width and length as a slim 5070 with four legs that point out to the side.
 It works well for the slim 5070.

 </td></tr></tbody></table></div>